learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 The lab tests will guide you toward a solution.
 Keep in mind, the goal is to understand how to "grow" an application in "record-oriented" fashion in JavaScript, _as well_ as pass the lab.
 Make sure you're learning about this app design while you pass the solutions.
+When you encounter a failing lab, look at how the test is calling the function that's missing or failing: how did it call the function, what arguments did it pass?
+What kind of thing did it expect back?

 Take advantage of your collection-processing strengths that you trained up over the last few lessons.